 That’s not the worst of it.
 High levels of caffeine consumption can cause an increase in heart rate, heart palpitations, abnormal heart rhythms, anxiety and high blood pressure.
 Caffeine can also increase the production of stomach acid, causing heartburn.

-Habitually-high levels of energy drink consumption can also lead to caffeine addiction.
-When you don’t get your daily fix, you’re likely to suffer side effects of caffeine withdrawal, like headaches, depression or difficulty focusing.
+Regularly-high levels of energy drink consumption can also lead to caffeine addiction.
+When you don’t get your daily fix, you’re likely to suffer side effects of caffeine withdrawal like headaches, depression, or difficulty focusing.

 Effects of Sugar in Energy Drinks